How to Render PDFs with Custom Paper Size

 Private renderer As New ChromePdfRenderer()

-' Set a custom paper size for the PDF using centimeters.
+' Set custom paper size in cm

-renderer.RenderingOptions.SetCustomPaperSizeInCentimeters(15, 15)
+renderer.RenderingOptions.SetCustomPaperSizeinCentimeters(15, 15)

 Dim pdf As PdfDocument = renderer.RenderHtmlAsPdf("<h1>Custom Paper Size</h1>")